mdzaid1299/pentogram-font-catalog/README.md

 ## Instructions

 1. Download and unzip the boilerplate code.
-2. Run the command `npm install` to install the dependencies required for automated testing.
+2. Run the command `npm install` in the terminal to install the dependencies required for automated testing.
 3. Open the boilerplate code in VSCode to develop the assignment solution.
 4. Add required code in the `index.html` file
 5. First, test the solution locally by running the command `npm run test`.